IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 there and save the discussion about visualization, dashboards, and acting upon predictions for another time.

+Lastly, the following two repositories contain the code discussed below:

+* [example-prediction] and
+* [example-prediction-service].

 # Preparing the model

 For concreteness, suppose the model has been written in Python.
 In that case,